pywugate/PipelineInterface/README.md

 # How to use:
 1. Download the whole repos/zip file.
+2. Add folder and subfolders into matlab path.
-2. Run the *PipelineInterface.mlapp* in the PipelineInterface subfolder
+3. Run the *PipelineInterface.mlapp* in the PipelineInterface subfolder

 # Outline of the pipeline, there are some steps as below: